KevinGengLaronix/Laronix_AutoMOS/README.md

 The patients will have the freedom to talk about a given topic.
 They will be asked to respond with 5 to 10 sentences.
 The structure for this component can be referenced from the [IELTS speaking test](https://www.ieltsbuddy.com/IELTS-speaking-questions-with-answers.html).

+## Data Inclusion Criteria

++ No hearing loss or history of active cancer.
++ 6 weeks of practice with AVA.

 ## Document for Laronix Recording System